europace/baufismart-antraege-api/README.md

 If you set a state for an application the advisor will be automatically informed by your decision and message.
 You can use it, to send the advisor a message if you choose the right state and use the property `kommentar`.

+In case of rejection by the applicant or loan provider, a reason can be provided for each.

 Requirement:

 - the caller is loan officer for the application